LittleBigSalino/Jon.Wpf.CustomControls/README.md

 - [ToggleSwitch](./Docs/ToggleSwitch.md): A binary selection control, similar to a checkbox, but with a sleek design.
 - [WatermarkTextbox](./Docs/WatermarkTextbox.md): A text box with a placeholder text feature, also known as watermark.
 - [PropertyGrid](./Docs/PropertyGrid.md): A control for displaying and editing the properties of an object.
+- Coming Soon:
+    - CollectionControlDialog - View List or Observable Collection in a dialog window.
+Each can open up a seperate propertygrid dialog.
+    - Range Slider - Two bar slider where a range can be selected.

 Please refer to each control's documentation for more details.